Winter Tracking Day: Reading Stories in Snow

 Age/experience level: Adults.
 No experience necessary.

-Learning to track in the warmer months is fun….but can have a steep learning curve.
-But everything gets easier when the snow comes!
+Learning to track in the warmer months is fun….but there can be a steep learning curve.
+Everything gets easier when the snow comes!

-In this beginner-friendly experiential workshop we will wander over the beautiful forests area covering basic tracking curriculum, connecting with the natural world around us, making friends with fellow trackers, and having fun!
+In this beginner-friendly experiential workshop we will be wandering over a beautiful forest area, covering basic tracking curriculum, connecting with the natural world around us, making friends with fellow trackers, and having fun!

-Kathy Dean has worked in the field of outdoor education since 1983 as a wilderness guide, rock climbing instructor and teacher of animal tracking, bird language and nature awareness.
-In addition to working with several nature education centers, she offers wildlife tracking, bird language and custom-tailored nature programs through Trotting Fox Programs.
+Kathy Dean has worked in the field of outdoor education since 1983 as a wilderness guide, rock climbing instructor, and teacher of animal tracking, bird language, and nature awareness.
+In addition to working with VWS, she offers wildlife tracking, bird language, and custom-tailored nature programs through her own Trotting Fox Programs.
 Kathy is the author of Abbreviated Field Guide to Mammal Behavior: New England Region.
-She lives in a small hill town in western Massachusetts and is blissfully surrounded by woodlands, wetlands and wildlife.
+She lives in a small hill town in western Massachusetts and is blissfully surrounded by woodlands, wetlands, and wildlife.
 You can learn more about her here.